A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Introduction

-Recently, there is an increasing line of works analyzing the limiting behaviour of standard UCB and TS policies by considering the diffusion approximations (see, e.g., \citealt{araman2021diffusion, wager2021diffusion,fan2021diffusion, kalvit2021closer}).
-These works typically consider asymptotic limiting regimes that are set such that the gaps between arm means shrink with the total time horizon.
-We do not consider limiting regimes but instead consider the original problem setting with general parameters (e.g., gaps).
-We study how the tail probability decays with $T$ under original environments without taking the gaps to zero.
 Another line of works closely related with ours involve solving risk-averse formulations of the stochastic MAB problem (see, e.g., \citealt{sani2012risk, galichet2013exploration, maillard2013robust, zimin2014generalized, vakili2016risk, cassel2018general, tamkin2019distributionally, prashanth2020concentration, zhu2020thompson, baudry2021optimal, khajonchotpanya2021revised,chen2022bridging, chang2022unifying}).
 Compared to standard stochastic MAB problems, the main difference in their works is that arm optimality is defined using formulations other than the expected value, such as mean-variance criteria and (conditional) value-at-risk.
 These formulations consider some single metric that is different compared to the expected regret.
 From the formulation perspective, our work is different in the sense that we develop policies that on one hand maintain the classical worst-case optimal expected regret, whereas simultaneously achieve light-tailed risk bound.
 The policy design and analysis in our work are therefore also different from the literature and might be of independent interest.

+There has been a trend in the study of stochastic MAB problem within the non-stationary setting (see, e.g., \citealt{garivier2008upper, yu2009piecewise, besbes2014stochastic, luo2018efficient, cheung2019learning, chen2019new, faury2021regret, zhou2021regime, qin2022adaptivity, liu2022non}).
+However, most papers that study the non-stationary stochastic MAB problem (or its variant) has been focusing on analyzing the expectation of the cumulative reward (or regret).
+This work takes a first step towards understanding the regret tail risk under structured non-stationarity by showing that the new policy design and analysis could achieve light-tailed risk in the general linear bandit setting.
+We believe the results derived in this paper could have further implications for broader non-stationary MAB settings.